pedro-teles-fonseca/intro-to-r/README.md

-# Materials from my introductory course on R programming.
+# Materials from my introductory course on R programming

 - Work in progress